 Chronicles of Narnia

-The first installment is based on the second chronological novel in Lewis’s series.
-In this first film, four kids travel to Narnia through a wardrobe where they join forces with magical lion Aslan and work together to defeat the evil witch, played by Tilda Swinton.
+In the film, four kids travel to the magical realm of Narnia through a wardrobe where they join forces with magical lion Aslan and work together to defeat the evil White Witch, played by Tilda Swinton.

 Independence Day is the highest-grossing film of 1996.
 This film follows the story of tells the story of a world facing terror.
 Strange events occur in cities worldwide after an alien mothership arrives on Earth and deploys saucers.